Reaper (TV series): Andi Prendergast

 Andi Prendergast (played by Missy Peregrym in the series and Nikki Reed in the unaired pilot) is Sam's girlfriend and for a time, manager.
 Initially unaware of Sam's Reaper duties, she is let down multiple times when Sam is called away from dates to capture souls.
-Chancing to see him on duty, Andi watches Sam behead an escaped soul from a distance, and initially threatens to go to the police.
-Sam is warned by the Devil to ensure she remains unaware of his activities, but eventually he receives permission to let her know what he does.
+Chancing to see him on duty, Andi watches Sam behead an escaped soul from a distance and initially threatens to go to the police.
+Sam is warned by the Devil to ensure she remains unaware of his activities, but eventually, he receives permission to let her know what he does.
 With help from Sam's neighbor (and demon) Tony, as well as from the escaped soul at the time, Sam convinces Andi of his "job".
 Andi reacts poorly, but eventually accepts Sam's fate and becomes his third assistant in hunting souls, though her assistance seems more focused on research rather than actual confrontation.
 In season 2, Andi was promoted to manager of the Work Bench when Ted was fired because of harassing a "secret shopper".
 She was later demoted in "My Brother's Reaper", for allowing the Work Bench to be used for a bachelor party.

 Sam and Andi start dating near the end of season one but this ends abruptly in "Underbelly".
 She can't handle this and believes that evil is brewing within Sam.
-Although they broke up, Andi continues to help Sam on his quest to get out of his deal with the Devil.
+Although they break up, Andi continues to help Sam on his quest to get out of his deal with the Devil.
 In the season two finale ("The Devil & Sam Oliver") she declares her love for Sam and offers her soul as a prize in a contest between Sam and the Devil and, after Sam loses the contest, ends up sharing his fate.

 Andi is one of five people who have captured a soul for Sam (the others are Ben, Morgan, Mr. Sprong, and Sock) - she captured the multiplying soul in episode 15 ("Coming to Grips") with Sam's scythe vessel.

 Josie Miller

 Josie Miller (played by Valarie Rae Miller) is Sock's ex-girlfriend who works at the district attorney's office.
 Despite her obvious dislike for Sock, Josie remains friendly with Sam and agrees to provide information that helps him track down different souls, unaware of his work for the Devil.
-However, after Sock used a share of stolen bank loot to buy duplicates of all the stuff lost in a fire at her apartment (which he inadvertently caused), she begins to suspect that something isn't quite on the "up-and-up" with the boys, and is even more suspicious and upset when her lost I.D. is used to access the city morgue.
+However, after Sock used a share of stolen bank loot to buy duplicates of all the stuff lost in a fire at her apartment (which he inadvertently caused), she begins to suspect that something isn't quite on the "up-and-up" with the boys and is even more suspicious and upset when her lost I.D. is used to access the city morgue.
 Toward the end of season one, Josie got back together (and subsequently broke up again) with Sock, due to his insecurity and his apathetic nature.
 The character did not appear in the second season.